ritwikranjan/ritwikranjan/README.md

 ### 🧑‍💻 Software Engineer

 I'm a results-driven software engineer with a passion for creating scalable, efficient, and innovative cloud-based solutions.
-Currently, I’m working as an SDE 1 at **AWS CloudWatch** in Dublin, where I handle massive-scale cloud monitoring services.
+Currently, I’m working as an SDE 2 at **Microsoft Azure Core** in Dublin.
 My experience spans across diverse technologies and my work is focused on improving scalability, performance, and the overall cloud experience.

 ![Profile Views](https://komarev.com/ghpvc/?username=ritwikranjan&color=blueviolet)